Miserlou/Karla/Prelude_in_London.md

 Inside, Reggie Kray sits nodded off on his next to a large brown pile.
 If he didn't answer the door, one of the young boys you saw at the pleasure house sleeps on a sofa against the wall.
 Behind Kray, there is a massive metal safe.
 Piles of large, ornate rugs are rolled and stacked against all the walls.

 If the players make noise or fail a skilled action check while cracking the safe, he'll stir.
+If they search his desk, they'll find the combination: "36-24-36.
+So you won't forget this time! -Ronnie."
+Inside: 10 individually wrapped kilograms of heroin, ready for distribution, a few scandalous photographs, and a dossier.
+The dossier is a faximile of meeting notes from a briefing inside the Circus, Top Secret.
+Once the safe is looted, he'll wake up.

 It'll take him an action counter to regain his composure, at which point he'll demand to know who the hell you are.
 If you can't come up with a good explanation, he'll reach for his gun.
 If they can disarm him, he'll try to make a deal.

 He's come into conflict with his brother over how to run the business - he wants to be the boss of all bosses, his brother seems more interested in having posh, glamorous friends and getting his picture in the tabloids.
 He's been sidelined - just a glorified security guard for a heroin stash.

 In exchange for you killing his brother and leaving him as the king of London underground, he'll agree to work for you, mapping out Karla's network of the London underground that Reggie is helping him build on the West end.

 As you leave, a gunshot sounds out as he shoots the boy.
-"Now it's just between us," he laughs maniacly.
+"Now it's just between us," he laughs maniacly, and unrolls a rug.

 #### Possible Actions